 - You find yourself capable enough to use a relatively wide range of vocabulary in your writing and speech.

 - You have no problem attending English-language lectures or presentations, and still understand most of what’s being said while making notes at the same time.

-- Although you might prefer to watch TV programs or documentaries in your native language, you still have no problem doing so in English.
+- Although you might prefer to watch news shows or documentaries in your native language, you still have no problem doing so in English.

 - With your basic comprehension of the language, you’re able to write a well-structured essay in English.

 - You have a good understanding of the basic grammar rules and tenses.

 - Even during situations in which you don’t know the exact term to use, you find ways to describe that specific term.

 - Your English is in no way perfect.

 - You have problems with complex grammar, vocabulary and sentence structures.

 - When using advanced vocabulary, you often fail to do so in its correct context, either in writing or speaking.